getgud-io/getgud-docs/sdk-commands.md

 bool playersUpdated = GetgudSDK::UpdatePlayers(playerInfos);
 ```

-## Configuration
+## Configuration and Logging

-The default Config file is loaded during `GetgudSDK::Init();` and is located in the same dir as the SDK files.
+The default Config file is loaded during `GetgudSDK::Init();` and is located in the same directory as the SDK files.
+You can specify a custom configuration file path or pass the configuration content directly using the other `Init()` methods.

 Example of configuration file `config.json`:

 ```json